Eagleton Faculty, Staff and Visiting Associates

 B.A., M.P.A., and J.D. degrees, Rutgers University

-Ava Majlesi is the associate director of the Rutgers Institute for Secure Communities (RISC), the Center for Critical Intelligence Studies (CCIS), and the Miller Center for Policing Excellence and Community Resilience.
+Ava Majlesi is the associate director of the Rutgers Institute for Secure Communities (RISC), the Center for Critical Intelligence Studies (CCIS), and the Miller Center on Policing and Community Resilience.
 She also serves as Program Director for the Rutgers Intelligence Community Center for Academic Excellence, a designation and grant award the University received in January 2015, and program director for the minor in critical intelligence studies through the political science department at the Rutgers –New Brunswick School of Arts and Sciences.